 Energy storage technologies are key for a clean energy economy but currently are in need of considerable advancements in energy density beyond the metrics of commercial Li-ion batteries.
-The rapidly expanding field of nonaqueous multivalent intercalation batteries offers (see Figure 1) a promising way to overcome safety, cost, and energy density limitations of state-of-the-art Li-ion battery technology.
+The rapidly expanding field of nonaqueous monovalent and multivalent intercalation batteries offers (see Figure 1) a promising way to overcome safety, cost, and energy density limitations of the current battery technology.